 At this time, there is no state certification or licensure board for freelance reporters in the state, so the only requirements to be met would be those individual firms would have in place and the Notarial appointment by the Secretary of State’s Office for the swearing in of witnesses.
-For a listing of reporting firms or contacts in specific areas, please contact NCCRA.
-We will be glad to try to put you in touch with reporters who can give you more local information around the state.

 To become an Official Superior Court Reporter for the State of North Carolina, it is required that the reporter be an RPR and maintain all CEU credits required by NCRA.
 Although not a stated requirement for hiring purposes, officials should also already have or be prepared to furnish their own writers and CAT systems.
 The State furnishes all supplies necessary for reporting the record in the courtroom; however, each reporter is responsible for furnishing their own transcript paper and binders.
 There are many benefits offered to officials working for the State of North Carolina.